Sanjogsharma/project/README.md

-	3) Description of any pre-processing steps you took Both data sets had multiple missing observations in the ‘Income’ and ‘Number of dependents’ features.
+	3) Description of any pre-processing steps you took 3.1 Both data sets had multiple missing observations in the ‘Income’ and ‘Number of dependents’ features.
 The average and the dependent in both sets was close to zero, and the most frequent dependent was also zero.
 I used Scikit learn’s preprocessor to  impute the most frequent observation(Zero) to fill the values.

+3.2 Other columns, despite not having missing data, had a lot of nonsensical data.
+Total credit utilization ranged from 0-5,000,000%.
+Debt Ratio had similarly absurd numbers(show example), and Number of late days too.

+Due to the high correlation between number of late days and default, since default, in this case is beign late by 120 days, I had to be very thoughful in imputing these values.

+3.2.1.
+For Credit Utilization
+3.2.2 For Debt Ratio
+3.2.3 For Number of late days.

 I used KNNRegressor to impute missing values in the income field.
 I split the training data into two sets: those without missing income and those with missing income.
 I further split the data into test and train, and evaluated my KNNRegressor using Root Mean Squared error.
 I then used the KNNRegressor to impute missing income in the training data.
 I repeated the process for test data.